This Year, Santa Claus Is Black and Gay–Thanks To This “Colbert” Writer

 For some kids, though, the new tradition may just end up being a gay, black Santa.
 Although the response so far to Santa’s Husband has been polarizing—Kibblesmith’s Twitter mentions are a mess—the book has elicited early praise from parenting blogs and LGBTQ press, perhaps enough to secure a place for its characters in children’s bookshelves for years to come.
 What could be a more fitting retort to those whose unwaveringly rigid idea of Santa Claus leaves others feeling left out?

-The writer may have tweeted initially just to thumb his nose at those offended by a black Santa, but the book his tweet produced is mostly his attempt to be as inclusive as possible.
-And maybe a little nose-thumbing.
+The writer may have tweeted initially just to thumb his nose at those offended by a black Santa, but the book his tweet led to is mostly an attempt to be as inclusive as possible.
+With maybe a little nose-thumbing.

 “I think if you promote tolerance, you’ll always raise the ire of intolerant people,” Kibblesmith says.
 “I write comedy for a politically-focused late night talk show, but I’m also just a human in America in 2017.
 So I don’t think of it as ‘trolling,’ as much as ‘being yourself.’
 Isn’t that the lesson of most children’s books?